amitport/Towards-Federated-Learning-with-Byzantine-Robust-Client-Weighting/experiments/mnist/README.md

 ## Results

-After the experiments are done execute `plots.ipynb` using [Jupyter](https://jupyter.org/) to re-create the Shakespeare experiment figures from the paper.
+After the experiments are done, execute `plots.ipynb` using [Jupyter](https://jupyter.org/) to re-create the Shakespeare experiment figures from the paper.